 Manny is survived by his wife Mary Lu Molho; his daughter, Lisa Molho and son-in-law John Cave; his son Ross Molho, and daughter in-law, Kristina M. Johnson Molho, and his three grandchildren: Taylor Kirk, Jacob Molho and Rachel Molho; and son Eric Molho.
 He adored and was adored by his in-laws the Wade Richmond extended family.
 He was preceded in death by many loving family members including his parents Rose and Asher, and older brother Albert.

 Manny was instrumental in helping his wife recover from a catastrophic medical accident in the final chapter of his life.
 Despite his cognitive difficulties, he visited Mary Lu every day he could at her rehabilitation facility in Logansport, Indiana.
 He never lost his sweet, gentle demeanor and he let everyone know that the greatest cup of coffee he ever received was the one he was just given.

 Burial will be at South Union Cemetery in Nappanee at 1 p.m. on Wednesday, October 30.
 Visitation will be from 3:30 – 4:30 p.m. followed by a Memorial Service at Community Presbyterian Church in Rochester at 4:30.
 In lieu of flowers, memorials may be made to the United Ministries of Fulton County Fund which supports assistance programs for those in need.
 Arrangements by Zimmerman Bros.
 Funeral Home, Rochester, Indiana.
 Online condolences may be expressed at www.zimmermanbrosfh.com

-To send flowers to Emmanuel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Emmanuel Victor Molho, please visit our floral store.